kspicer80/kspicer80.github.io/content/posts/2024-12-14-building_a_dash_app_to_visualize_investment_strategy.md

 Just input your Ticker Symbol and click "Submit" and you'll get a current [plot](https://ema-strategy.onrender.com).
 It may take a little bit of time to load since I'm on the free plan there with render.

+P.S.
+It's still a work in progress---it's looking as if the "Buy/Sell" Signals on the plot are off/reversed.
+I'll have a look at that when I can ...